matrix-org/matrix.org/content/foundation/governing-board/committees.md

 >
 > #### Powers and duties
 >
-> The Finance and Fundraising Committee:
+> The Finance and Fundraising Committee has:
 >
 > * The responsibility to review and provide feedback on financial documents, like budgets.
 > * The responsibility to review and provide feedback on unbudgeted expenses over the threshold defined in the Terms of Reference (set at $50,000 as of 2025-03-06).